nkoka/IoT_Bot/README.md

 # eBot
-Sources and documentation for fight robot Sumo : Mini But also a bot for all things as :
+Sources and documentations for fighter robot Sumo : Mini But also a bot for all things as :
  - navigate in room
  - return on your base to recharge batteries